 Now being admired as the best of them all, the Finnish education system wasn’t always like this.
 If we go back in time, it happened almost 50 years ago when the Finnish government examined the education system and added better, progressive though untested reforms that would prove to be imperative in the future years.
 That’s when the whole structure was redeveloped going from the basic early education stage to higher education level, it got recreated with the motto to equip students with incremental life skills.

-Here are the top reasons Finland Education System is considered the best:
+Here are the top 10 reasons why Finland has the best education system in the world:

 - Free Education Access (from Pre-Primary to Higher) to Finnish Citizens as well as to those coming from EU/EEA countries because education is considered as an equal right for everyone.